jpganz/processor/README.md

-# Message processor
+# Message processor system

-This specific module is in charge to handle all the logic and processing for newly created messages.
+This is the message processor system, receives, process and stores messages.

+Includes a web socket page that shows inserted messages on real time.

+The modules implemented are:

+* Processor - Receive, enqueues, process and save messages
+* Zuul - Balancer multiple instances of a same application based on the service discovery's register instances
+* Eureka - Service discovery where new instances register

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites